Large furnace riveted and welded components

 Gas Tungsten Arc Welding (GTAW)

-High quality, low deformation
+High quality, minimal deformation

 Flux-Cored Arc Welding (FCAW)